Bitcoin exchange Bitstamp says to resume trading on Friday

 Merlak said various institutions from the European Union and the United States were investigating the security breach without naming them.
 The Slovenian police told Reuters it was not involved in the investigation.

 Last February, Bitstamp claimed that developers had come up with a solution to thwart cyber attacks against its platform after Mt.
-Gox, once the world's biggest bitcoin exchanges, lost an estimated $650 million worth of the virtual currency when its computer system was hacked.
+Gox, once the world's biggest bitcoin exchanges, lost an estimated $650 million (429.14 million pounds) worth of the virtual currency when its computer system was hacked.

 The Bitstamp breach represented a small fraction of its total bitcoin reserve and the majority was held in secure offline systems, the Slovenia-based firm posted on its website. (bit.ly/1eTIPEt)